 Listed below are some combinations of symptoms associated with Conjunctivitis, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The first step in treating conjunctivitis is prevention.
 Prevention measures include avoiding touching the eyes, which can transmit an infectious virus or bacteria from the hands into the eyes.
-It is also key to wash hands frequently with soap and water for at least 15 seconds, especially after having contact with anyone with conjunctivitis or any ...Conjunctivitis Treatments
+It is also key to wash hands frequently with soap and water for at least 15 seconds, especially after having contact with anyone with conjunctivitis or any object that may be contaminated with a ...Conjunctivitis Treatments

 Some of the possible treatments listed in sources for treatment of Conjunctivitis may include: